Homeschooling is no longer only kids in the home being taught by their mom or dad.

 White said she’s seen a major shift in homeschooling since she began in 2009, including her own altered perception.

-“I personally, even back in 2009, [believed] that homeschoolers were bizarre and they just sat at home in the kitchen table doing book work,” White stated.
+“I personally, even back in 2009, [believed] that homeschoolers were bizarre and they just sat at home at the kitchen table doing bookwork,” White stated.
 “I did not need to replicate that which has been my vision of homeschooling.”

-She added, “Now you see people from all walks of life which are”
+She added, “Now you see people from all walks of life who are”